 The Ash Center regularly supports a number of non-for-credit study groups and workshops for interested HKS, Harvard, and other Boston-area students to work and learn from practitioners and scholars affiliated with the Center.
 Most study groups and workshops are convened by fellows with varied backgrounds as political practitioners, policy advocates, technologists, and academics who are interested in sharing their real-world experiences.
 Unless otherwise noted, study groups require no prior registration or application.
-You can find information below on upcoming study groups this semester including meeting times and locations.

-Study Group with Miles Rapoport and Tova Wang -- A Democracy Agenda: Conversations with Leaders in the FieldJoin Miles Rapoport, Senior Practice Fellow in American Democracy, for a four-part study group which will examine various aspects of the burgeoning democracy reform movement sweeping through states across the country.
-Throughout the semester, Rapoport and guests, including leading advocates and organizers on voting rights, campaign finance reform, gerrymandering, and redistricting, will share their unique experiences and perspectives.
+Study Group with Miles Rapoport and Tova Wang -- A Democracy Agenda: Conversations with Leaders in the FieldJoin Miles Rapoport, Senior Practice Fellow in American Democracy, and Tova Wang, Ash Center Democracy Fellow, for a five-part study group which will examine various aspects of the burgeoning democracy reform movement sweeping through states across the country.
+Throughout the semester, leading advocates, organizers and scholars on voting rights, social movements, and structural election reform will share their unique experiences and perspectives.
 The group will discuss democracy reform campaigns, lessons learned, and the building of a movement to make democracy more inclusive, participatory, and responsive.
-Email Miles_Rapoport@hks.Harvard.edu for more information.
+Email Miles_Rapoport@hks.Harvard.edu or Tovawang@hks.harvard.edu for more information.

 Study Group with Victoria Alsina -- Cities for Democracy: Tools to Improve Representation in Your City